 All the best,

-President Porterfield sent this message on July 2, 2013
+President Porterfield sent this message to faculty and professional staff on July 2, 2013

 Dear Members of the Faculty and Professional Staff: